MicrosoftLearning/AZ-2007-Accelerate-app-development-by-using-GitHub-Copilot/Instructions/Labs/LAB_AK_01_analyze_document_code_github_copilot.md

     1. Make note of the extracted folder location.

-1. Copy the extracted **GuidedProjectApp** folder to a location that easy to access, such as your Windows Desktop folder.
+1. Copy the extracted folder to a location that easy to access, such as your Windows Desktop folder.

 1. Open the **AccelerateDevGitHubCopilot** folder in Visual Studio Code.